ExpediaGroup/graphql-kotlin/executions/graphql-kotlin-transaction-batcher/README.md

-You don't have to change the return type of `getAstronaut` internally the `TransactionBatcher` will still return a `CompletableFuture`, and the return type of the second argument of `TransactionBatcher.batch` has to be a reactive-streams `Publisher`
+You don't have to change the return type of `getAstronaut` internally the `TransactionBatcher` will still return a `CompletableFuture`, and the return type of the second argument of `TransactionBatcher.batch` has to be a reactive-streams `Publisher`.

 Here is where you can use your own httpClient and async approach, coroutines, project reactor, you would just need to interop to the reactive-streams `Publisher`.

 At the moment the returned stream starts to emit data, the previously returned `CompletableFuture` instances will `complete`.

-The action that triggers everything is `TransactionBatcher.dispatch`
+The action that triggers everything is `TransactionBatcher.dispatch`.